berkerol/berkerol.github.io/index.md

 - [Photo of the Day](https://berkerol.github.io/photo-of-the-day)

-  - Downloads Bing & NASA Photo of the Day and makes it desktop background
+  - Downloads Bing, NASA, National Geographic Photo of the Day and sets it as wallpaper

 - [Mouse.js](https://berkerol.github.io/mousejs)